Linear regression without scikit-learn#

 return body_mass

 Using the model we defined above, we can check the body mass values predicted for a range of flipper lengths.
-We will set weight_flipper_length to be 45 and intercept_body_mass to be -5000.
+We set weight_flipper_length and intercept_body_mass to arbitrary values of 45 and -5000, respectively.

 import numpy as np